SasankaPasanjith/SPC-Web-System/README.md

-# SPC Supplier Management System
+# SPC Tender Management System

 Through this project, I have digitized the method of obtaining medicine through the tenders of the State Pharmaceutical Cooperation (SPC).
 Companies that want to submit tenders have to create a profile in this system.
 That way, they can view a list of medicines for which tenders have been invited.